 Rana Punja Award - (Instituted in 1986-87)

-During the British times when the coat-of-arms of Udaipur was registered with the Royal College of Heralds in London the Maharana honoured the Rajputs and the Bhils, in recognition of their joint contribution by accepting the coat-of-arms of the state of Mewar depicting them both standing on either side of the shield which shows the fort of Chittorgarh.
+During the British times when the coat-of-arms of Udaipur was registered with the Royal College of Heralds in London the Maharana honoured the Rajputs and the Bhils, in recognition of their joint contribution by accepting the coat of arms of the state of Mewar depicting them both standing on either side of the shield which shows the fort of Chittorgarh.
 This implied that the presence on the coat-of-arms of the House of Mewar is not only acceptable but most appropriate and befitting.
-Furthermore, it suggested that it was the Maharana, the Rajputs and the Bhils, who collectively upheld the freedom of Chittorgarh.
+Furthermore, it suggested that it was the Maharana, the Rajputs and the Bhils, who collectively upheld the freedom of Mewar.

 Rana Punja Award is a State award.
 This award was instituted to honour works of permanent value to society by a person of tribal origin in commemoration of the mutual trust and continued association between the Bhil tribesmen and the House of Mewar.

 3. A Citation Certificate.

 * No. of recipients will be decided by the selection committee.